WilliamSchack/Spotify-Downloader/README.md

 - File Size (MB) = (bitrate(kbs) * duration(seconds)) / 8) / 1024
 - ***Does not take into account metadata, an extra ~0.9MB is added***

+**Naming Format**
+- Enclosing tag input sets the characters to open and close a tag
+    - Left character sets the opening input
+    - Right character sets the closing input
+- Format Input sets the output name of each song.
+    - Each tag must be enclosed with the characters set in the left input field
+- Naming format can only include these currently implemented tags:
+    - **Song Name** - Name of the song
+    - **Album Name** - Name of the album
+    - **Song Artist** - Name of the first artist of a song
+    - **Song Artists** - Names of each artist of a song "Artist1, Artist2, Artist3, ..."
+    - **Album Artist** - Name of the first artist of the songs album
+    - **Album Artists** - Names of each artist of a songs album "Artist1, Artist2, Artist3, ..."
+    - **Song Time Seconds** - Time of the song in seconds
+    - **Song Time Minutes** - Time of the song in minutes "01.23"
+    - **Song Time Hours** - Time of the song in hours "00.01.23"

 ### Downloading

 **Show Status Notifications - Recommended: ON**